White Tea History

 Old Soul Young Body

-White tea is characterised by heavy withering and slight oxidation.
+White tea is characterized by heavy withering and slight oxidation.

 Not so for white tea.